calphiko/Wassermonitor2/Doc/source/setup.rst

 3. Enter API token, group_name and username to ``/Server/Warningbot/telegram/creds.json``

-4. start the ``find_group_id.py``-script in the telegram-directory It will automatically add the group id to your telegram-creds.json and enables messaging
+4. start the ``find_group_id.py``-script in the telegram-directory It will automatically add the group id to your telegram-creds.json and enables messaging via telegram.

+Email
+"""""

+Signal
+""""""

 Setup of a measurement point
 ----------------------------